shakedAviad/Task/README.md

 # explanation:
-This project deals with grouping names with spelling errors into groups So that each group member has Belonging relative to the rest of the group
+The aim of the project is to classify words (sometimes with spelling mistakes) into groups.
+Each word will eventually belong to a relevant group, with the user being able to choose how many groups he wants to present.

 ## Installation
-The [Levenshtein](https://www.datacamp.com/community/tutorials/fuzzy-string-python) package must be installed and import fuzz from fuzzywuzzy for algorithm
+The [Levenshtein](https://www.datacamp.com/community/tutorials/fuzzy-string-python) package must be installed

 ```bash
 pip install python-Levenshtein
 ```